-StartNewsBlack Friday: only 18% of Brazilians save money, but 60% already have purchases
+StartNewsBlack Friday: only 18% of Brazilians save, but 60% already have purchases...

-Black Friday: only 18% of Brazilians save money, but 60% already have planned purchases
+Black Friday: only 18% of Brazilians save, but 60% already have purchases planned

-Less than two months until Black Friday 2024, the credit platformmyallconducted two national surveys to understand consumer behavior regarding purchase intentions for the period.
-With a total of 17.392 participants online, the data shows that even in the face of uncertainties and distrust about the discounts, Brazilians continue to plan purchases for the date.
+With less than two months to go until Black Friday 2024, the credit platformmyallconducted two national surveys to understand consumer behavior regarding purchase intentions for the period.
+With a total of 17,392 online participants, the data shows that even amid uncertainties and distrust about discounts, Brazilians continue to plan purchases for the date.

 Saving for Black Friday

-The first survey, with 9.241 participants, indicates that only 18,1% of Brazilians are saving specifically for Black Friday purchases.
-Among those who are preparing financially, 57% start their savings one month in advance, while 21,1% start saving after Father's Day, that is, three months before the event
+The first survey, with 9,241 participants, indicates that only 18.1% of Brazilians are saving specifically for Black Friday shopping.
+Among those who are preparing financially, 57% start their savings one month in advance, while 21.1% begin to save after Father's Day, that is, three months before the event.

-On the other hand, the perception of the discounts offered on Black Friday has generated doubts among consumers: 33,3% of respondents believe that discounts are losing value each year, while 50% disagree with this statement, demonstrating a division in opinions about the effectiveness of promotions
+On the other hand, the perception of discounts offered on Black Friday has raised doubts among consumers: 33.3% of respondents believe that discounts are losing value each year, while 50% disagree with this statement, demonstrating a division in opinions about the effectiveness of promotions.

 What Brazilians intend to buy

-In the second survey, that had 8.156 participants, the focus was to understand which products are on consumers' radar.
-The data shows that 60% of respondents intend to buy various items, like home and decor products, food and drinks, beauty and cosmetics, in addition to fashion and accessories.
-On the other hand, 20,9% plan to invest in appliances and 17,9% in electronics and computer science
+In the second survey, which included 8,156 participants, the focus was to understand which products are on consumers' radar.
+The data shows that 60% of respondents intend to buy various items, such as home and decoration products, food and beverages, beauty and cosmetics, as well as fashion and accessories.
+On the other hand, 20.9% plan to invest in appliances and 17.9% in electronics and computing.

-Regarding expenses, the research revealed that 41,4% of consumers still do not have a clear idea of how much they intend to spend on the date.
-However, 32,3% stated that they plan to spend up to R$ 500, 19,2% up to R$ 3 thousand, and only 7,1% estimate an investment of over R$ 3 thousand
+Regarding expenses, the survey revealed that 41.4% of consumers still do not have a clear idea of how much they plan to spend on the date.
+However, 32.3% stated that they plan to spend up to R$ 500, 19.2% up to R$ 3,000, and only 7.1% estimate an investment exceeding R$ 3,000.

 E-Commerce Update